jjadeseravla/FullStackApp/README.md

 - Docker

 ### TO DO:
-Fix UI for successful submission of a new student
+1 - Fix UI for successful submission of a new student 2 - Implement a button on each student so it will toggle which courses they have enrolled in 3 - Make the UI be able to enroll new courses for each student

+##Terminal Commands For:
-### Postgres
+### Docker:

 ```docker ps```
 Get your image from docker ps and run the following command